theodoreOnzGit/spiceSharpFluidFlowSolver/spiceSharpFluidFlowSolverLibraries/pipesAndValves/Pipes/BasePipe/README.md

 ```

 In future iterations, i might just name the variables PA and PB
 to avoid even more confusion.
+Since nodeB.Value is essentially
+the kinematic pressure of nodeB.

 Also, i didn't do unit checks as thoughly here.
 But all units